Your First 100 Days

-- A successful transition requires you to identify the cultural norms and styles of the organization, your manager and peers.
-You probably gained an impression of the culture during your research and interviewing…now you need to refine what you know.
+- Understand the culture.
+A successful transition requires you to identify the cultural norms and styles of the organization, your manager and peers.
+You probably gained an impression of the culture during your research and interview.
+Now you need to refine what you know.
 Observe how things are done and how people interact.
+Consider the following:

 - Do people collaborate or work autonomously?